 Request a conversation

-How we work
+How we intervene when

-when execution breaks down
+execution breaks down.

 Executive summary

-We do not run workshops or write recommendations that die in inboxes.
 We intervene, enforce accountability, and exit once leadership can sustain delivery truth without external forcing.

 Our method

+Four phases.
 A simple spine executives can evaluate — and approve — quickly.

 Assess